 Johannes van Der Klaauw, Deputy Humanitarian Coordinator for Mali at UN OCHA, stresses that non-state security actors exploit the situation, diminish access to land, waters and fishing grounds.
 He also finds it worrying because these conflicts create displacement of people and humanitarian needs.

 HE Professor Dioncounda Traoré, former acting president of Mali and High Representative for Central Mali, states that looking after humanitarian needs is precisely his mission.
-He sees two challenges: the intra-and inter-community problems and jihadism, and agrees that the state must assume a role again.
-Because that requires a minimum level of security, the necessary step is military action against the jihadists.
+He sees two challenges: the intra- and inter-community problems and jihadism, and agrees that the state must assume a role again.
+As that requires a minimum level of security, the necessary step is military action against the jihadists.
 He argues that the main threat now is no longer between the populations themselves; the biggest challenge is jihadism.

 Jo Scheuer, UNDP Resident Representative in Mali, summarizes that it is simply very difficult for many actors to access these areas in Central Mali, and the biggest obstructing factor is indeed the security situation.